enabledhq/enabledhq.github.io/_drafts/2019-02-05-opinionated-app-design.md

 Big, bright, in-your-face colours.

-The colours alone make competitions in our app much more fun than any competing app, and we saw that simple design led to fun competition.
+The colours alone make competitions in our app much more fun than any competing app, and its simple design led to fun competition.

 For example, in Steps, you can change your name at any time and it doesn't need to be unique.
 People changed their names to emoji.
 They changed their names to other people's names.
 Then there was that time everyone decided to change their name to "Hi Harrison" because it annoyed Harrison.

 Sometimes people changed their name because they were losing, or maybe they were winning (sorely).
 It turned out that the simplicity of assigning names led to inside-jokes and creativity in how they were used.

+[Screenshot with names]

-We put a lot of attention to detail into places you wouldn't expect.
+We put a lot of attention into places you wouldn't expect.
 Like, how do we generate game codes?
 I wanted *aesthetically pleasing* game codes, not just random numbers and letters.
-I wanted *nice looking* letters, and even the *nice sounding* sequences of letters.
+I wanted *nice looking* letters, and even *nice sounding* sequences of letters.
 Take a look at the image below cycling through some random game codes.

 [Cycling through random codes gif]